-Beilstein is located along the Moselle River about 15 minutes from Cochem, 40 minutes from Burg Eltz, 40 minutes from Frankfurt airport, 1 hour from Koblenz, and 1 hour and 15 minutes from Trier.
+Beilstein is located along the Moselle River about 15 minutes driving distance from Cochem, 40 minutes from Burg Eltz, 40 minutes from Frankfurt Airport, 1 hour from Koblenz, and 1 hour and 15 minutes from Trier.

 Car: There is both free and paid parking along the river.
 Please note there are several places named Beilstein in Germany so make sure you have the correct one along the Moselle River (postal code is 56814).
 The town is tiny and does not show up on all printed maps.